pierreyvesv/mtg/README.md

 # mtg
-magic the gathering  notes and thought
+magic the gathering  notes and thought about Pioneer